anna-boser/ET_ag_OpenET/README.md

 ### The artificial counterfactual

-In the second part of the pipeline `code/2_counterfactual`, we use the training and test data to train machine learning models that predict the ET that would happen over a field if that land were fallow.
+In the second part of the pipeline, `code/2_counterfactual`, we use the training and test data to train machine learning models that predict the ET that would happen over a field if that land were fallow.
 To do so, we first create a model class in `model_class.py` that allows you to define a model using a variety of regressors, tune hyperparameters, train the model, and generate predictions for the train, val, and test splits for whichever split you would like.
 This class is then called in `experiments.py` where you can edit this file as needed to train a variety of models and generate predictions as needed over the validation and test sets, as well as the full dataset of agricultural lands.

 > note to self -- the model class has a "train_or_test" thing that is outdated -- was used when I was doing veg stuff.
 Remove for clarity...?